mpm220/corona-project/README.md

-Basic pandas project - used the WHO-covid-19-global-data to practice pandas:
+# used the WHO-covid-19-global-data to practice pandas:

 Which countries had the most new cases of covid reported during the year after the vaccine was rolled out on 2020-12-02?